lynnpepin/arbitration-opt-out-templates/23andMe/README.md

 23andMe's Terms of Service include a "Dispute Resolution and Arbitration" section which includes a mandatory arbitration clause and a class action waiver.
 To opt-out, users must send an email to [arbitrationoptout@23andme.com](mailto:arbitrationoptout@23andme.com).
 23andMe does not explicitly list what data must be provided when opting out,.

-Despite the terms pointing users to [arbitrationoptout@23andme.com](mailto:arbitrationoptout@23andme.com), the *email* they sent pointed to [legal@23andme.com](mailto:legal@23andme.com).
-For best measure, we recommend sending the optout to both addresses.
+The terms point users to [arbitrationoptout@23andme.com](mailto:arbitrationoptout@23andme.com), but the *emails* they sent pointed to [legal@23andme.com](mailto:legal@23andme.com) and [customercare@23andme.com](mailto:customercare@23andme.com).
+This inconsistent communication from 23andMe has confused customers who wish to opt out of the new Terms of Service, so we recommend sending to all three addresses.

 # Related cases